mech/Learning-Notes/FrontEnd/JavaScript/React/Redux.md

 Redux solve React's data tunnelling problem.

+> Change is not the result of one object acting on another (OOP-way); change is the result of a process (Reducer) being applied to an unchangeable atom.

 ## Normalizr

 Why do we need it?
 Our JSON API may be deeply nested and duplicative.
 We want to coerce that deep API into more manageable and cacheable ID-indexed objects.